sakebow/leetcode/README.md

 ## Framework

 I'm so familiar with the environment configuration of `Maven` that I forget how to configure in `J2EE`.
 Therefore, Here comes the `SpringBoot` framework, containing each unit test files.

+Easy.
+This project don't have any other `JAR`s.
+Also it may be banned.
+So to reproduce, you can just create a minimal `SpringBoot` project based on `Oracle jdk 1.8` and copy all files in `src/` into your `src/` folder.

 ## file structure